Sacred Ways

 • 1:1 time with facilitators throughout the journey

-• Post-retreat integration support, including one individual call & group calls
+• Post-retreat integration support, including two group calls

 Not Included